bayoishola20/weatherApp/README.md

 * Local storage

-THIS IS A BETA VERSION WITH LOTS OF CHANGES NEEDED.
+THIS IS A BETA VERSION WITH LOTS OF CHANGES STILL NEEDED.